 This year, it’s on the calendar!
 And if you know me, that makes it pretty official.

-Maybe it’s just a family movie night, or Christmas cookies that don’t have a specific destination.
+Maybe it’s just a family movie night, or Christmas cookies without a specific destination.
 What simple family tradition is important to you?
 Plan ahead for it now!

-This is the first year that I did not head out on Black Friday to spend a day of impulse shopping disguised as “deal hunting”.
-Instead, we made breakfast as a family, sat around in our pajamas, raked leaves and ate dinner out.
+I no longer head out on Black Friday with my sisters to spend a day of impulse shopping disguised as “deal hunting.”
+This year we made breakfast as a family, sat around in our pajamas, raked leaves and ate dinner out.
 Those are the deeply cherished moments.
 It was a tough bandaid to rip off, but NOT Black Friday shopping was amazing.

 I’m also pressing pause on my DIY advent calendar this year.
 Normally, I’d fill it with activities, service projects, candy and trinkets.
 It always left me scrambling to figure out what the heck was going in to tomorrows envelope.
-It had turned into something I didn’t intend it to and it stopped serving it’s purpose.
+It evolved into something I never intended and it stopped serving it’s purpose.

 Choose Your Life Giving Holiday Traditions Wisely

 I love Christmas preparation.
 I’ve always loved researching gift ideas for my kids and scouring Etsy and Pinterest for unique gift ideas for my family and friends.
 I love spending hours making Shutterfly photo calendars.
 I’ve always loved beating the crowds and shopping at 5am on Black Friday, baking treats for all of my neighbors, making more pies than we actually need on Thanksgiving, and I absolutely adore setting up our Christmas tree.

 But here’s the thing.
 When we try to fit in all of the things we love, we run the risk of growing to resent them.
 We take what gives life and we sacrifice it on the altar of hussel.
 We’ve turned Christmas into an obstacle course rather than a season to savor.